shankar-tester901/generateCertificateSaaS/README.md

 # generateCertificateSaaS
-A SaaS service built leveraging Catalyst by Zoho to generate and print certificates
+A SaaS  to generate and print certificates .
+Payments is handled using Stripe one-time payment mode.